Glossary Term

 APACHE

-Apache (formally the Apache HTTP Server) is the long-running open-source web server that powered the early web and remains the default on most shared-hosting plans.
-It serves static files, runs PHP and other languages via modules, and supports per-directory configuration through .htaccess files, a feature unique to Apache that makes it convenient for shared hosting and WordPress sites where each user needs to override URL rewriting and security rules without touching the global config.
-NGINX has overtaken Apache for high-traffic and reverse-proxy workloads, but Apache's ecosystem, ubiquity on cPanel and .htaccess support keep it dominant on shared and small VPS plans.
+Apache (formally the Apache HTTP Server) is a free, open-source web server first released in 1995 that helped establish the early web and still ships as the default on most shared-hosting plans.
+It serves static files directly and hands dynamic requests to PHP and other languages through modules such as mod_php or PHP-FPM, using one of several worker models (prefork, worker, event) to handle concurrent connections.
+Its defining feature is per-directory configuration through .htaccess files, letting each hosting account override URL rewriting, redirects and access rules without touching the global httpd.conf, a genuine advantage on shared servers where users cannot edit core config.
+NGINX has overtaken Apache for high-traffic and reverse-proxy workloads thanks to its event-driven architecture, though a common production stack still runs NGINX in front with Apache handling application logic behind it.
+Apache's module ecosystem, cPanel integration and .htaccess support keep it the practical default on shared and small VPS hosting.

 How it works